 Cheesy Parmesan Chicken Muffins

-Serve the muffins with a simple marinara sauce and a green salad, and you’ve got dinner.
+Serve the chicken muffins with a simple marinara sauce and a green salad, and you’ve got dinner.
 Or take these chicken meatloaf muffins for lunch as a high protein snack.

 Tips and tricks

-Making the chicken muffin mixture
+Making the ground chicken muffin mixture

 Add the breadcrumbs and milk to a large bowl and let them soak as you chop and add the other ingredients on top.
-Stir everything except for the egg and meat together with a spoon or spatula, and then add the egg and meat and mix it gently with your hands.
+Stir everything except for the egg and meat together with a spoon or spatula, and then add the egg and ground meat and mix it gently with your hands.

 Putting it all together

-Bake until the muffins reach an internal temperature of 165 degrees and the tops of the muffins are a light golden brown, about 20 minutes.
+Bake until the chicken muffins reach an internal temperature of 165 degrees and the tops of the muffins are a light golden brown, about 20 minutes.
 If the muffins are cooked but the Parmesan crust hasn’t browned, you can broil the chicken muffins for a minute or two.

 What to serve with chicken muffins